salrashid123/iap_identity_platform_backend_services/README.md

 We are now ready to deploy teh [IAP connector](https://cloud.google.com/iap/docs/enabling-on-prem-howto)

-- First deploy the SSL certificate for the COnnectors external addres
+- First deploy the SSL certificate for the COnnectors external address

   The IAP connector here will create a **NEW** external loadbalancer.
 You can use the same one defined any of the different modes but we will continue this tutorial as if they are different